 The Finnish study, published online on February 28 by the journal in PLOS ONE, showed that eating fish for three to four meals a week led to positive changes in HDL.
 The study didn’t address the benefits that might have been gained by eating low-fat fish such as perch or a fish known in Finland as zander (a species resembling perch and pike).
 The Finnish researchers also looked at the effects of eating whole grains and bilberries (a berry similar to our huckleberries) on HDL but concluded that the HDL benefits seemed to stem mainly from the fish.

-As you may know, The Brain Warrior Diet is very big on fish.
+As you may know, The Brain Warrior meal plan is very big on fish.
 Try my recipe for Baked Salmon with Roasted Leeks, or Cedar Plank Salmon.
 They’re delicious.
-Try all my other recipes for fish on this site and in my book “The Brain Warrior’s Way Cookbook”.
+Try all my other recipes for fish on this site and in “The Brain Warrior’s Way Cookbook”.

 Finally a protein powder that's sugar free, gluten free, has 22 grams of protein and is only 130 calories!